-- Check room rates and book your stay Hotel iBis Issy Les Moulineaux Val Seine –
+- Check room rates and book your stay Hotel iBis Issy Les Moulineaux Val Seine

 The first day of 4 days in Paris Itinerary should include the BEST that Paris is known for.
-On this day, explore the Trocadero Gardens, then head to the stunning Eiffel Tower and more Paris tourist spots and finally finish the day at the Lourve.
-Before you start your day, it is worthwhile to check out a few ways to explore Paris.
+On this day, explore the Trocadero Gardens, then head to the stunning Eiffel Tower and more Paris tourist spots and finally finish the day at the Louvre.

 Grab a map (like the one added in this article) and then get down whenever you like to explore.
 These are not guided tours, it is more of a convenience in traveling from point A to B. Continue reading to find out what tourist spots you should cover.
 Click here to book your hop-on and hop-off sightseeing bus tour.

 Start your day at the Trocadero Gardens.
 Jardins du Trocadero is a garden and along with the Palais de Chaillot (which is built on a hilltop) provides excellent views of the Eiffel tower.
 This site (also the seat of a former palace) was named after the Battle of Trocadero, 1878.

 Most tours and sightseeing buses start at the Trocadero gardens.
 Trocadero is easily connected via Paris metro.

 We arrived here at 7:30 am and the place was already filled with a lot of people.
-Still it wasn’t too too crowded.
+Still, it wasn’t too crowded.
 Entry to the gardens is completely free.
 We clicked some photos of the Trocadero Gardens and of course the Iron Lady.
 You can get awesome shots of the Eiffel Tower from here.

 Gustave Eiffel, the architect of the Eiffel tower, once said, “I ought to be jealous of the tower.
 She is more famous than I am“.
-Referring to the Eiffel Tower, and you might already know that the Tour Eiffel is an iconic symbol of France and romance.
+Referring to the Eiffel Tower, you might already know that the Tour Eiffel is an iconic symbol of France and romance.

 If you compare the tower to some of the tallest buildings in the world, it is actually as tall as a skyscraper with 81 floors.
 However, the Eiffel is the tallest structure in the whole of Paris at 324 metres high, followed by the tallest skyscraper – Tour First (a commercial building) at 231 metres.

 From the Trocadero when you make your way to the Eiffel Tower, you will find ample opportunities to capture and admire the stunning structure.
-The streets, trees and the Carrousel de la Eiffel Tower (Eiffel Tour Carousel) makes for a charming, romanticized view.
+The streets, trees, and the Carrousel de la Eiffel Tower (Eiffel Tour Carousel) makes for a charming, romanticized view.

 There are 3 floors of the Eiffel tower, where visitors are granted access.